 The landlord/agent can give you a termination notice without first asking you to pay the arrears.

 A non-payment termination notice alone does not end your tenancy.
 It ends once you give vacant possession – vacate the premises and return the keys.
-If you do not give vacant possession, the landlord/agent can apply to the Consumer, Trader and Tenancy Tribunal for a termination order.
+If you do not give vacant possession, the landlord/agent can apply to the Tribunal for a termination order.

 A termination order ends the tenancy and specifies the day by which you must give vacant possession.

 The landlord/agent may apply for a termination order at the same time they give you a non-payment termination notice.
-However, the tribunal cannot consider the application before the date for vacant possession in the notice.
+However, the Tribunal cannot consider the application until after the date for vacant possession in the notice.

-If you pay the arrears or fully comply with an agreed repayment plan, the tribunal cannot make a termination order and your tenancy will continue.
+If you pay all arrears owing or fully comply with an agreed repayment plan, the Tribunal cannot make a termination order and your tenancy will continue.
 However, if the Tribunal finds that you have “frequently failed to pay”, it could still make the termination order.

 The landlord/agent may apply for a termination order on the basis that you have also ‘frequently failed’ to pay the rent and other water usage charges.
 The Tribunal may terminate your tenancy even if you have paid all the rent owing.